The MEd in HSE program is offered through the Faculty of Education in collaboration with the Health Sciences Council.

 Length of Program

-The program is designed to be completed in two years.
-However,
+The program is designed to be completed in two years of part-time study.

 - Course-based students must complete all the requirements within six years of the term in which they first register.